Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/nerissa-entry.md

 **Name:** Nerissa Ravencroft
 **Guild:** Scarlet Wand

 This was not your ordinary isekai story.
 Nerissa Ravencroft  woke up in a white room full of other human "blocks" who, for some reason, were vaguely familiar to her.
-Together with these "heroes", she would find herself caught up in a "new" world full of eccentricities and bizarre adventures.
+Together with these heroes, she would find herself caught up in a new world full of eccentricities and bizarre adventures.

 Stains?
 King?
 Save the world?!
 It was all just too confusing and overwhelming.
 She couldn't even remember her past nor her name, and here she was delegated to save this strange land?
 However, it seemed she had no choice, and thus accepted the task the King of Libestal had bestowed upon her.

 Grouped with other heroes, Gaoo Gura, Cecilia, Shiori, and Fauna, she became part of the Scarlet Wand guild who prides themselves with curiosity and knowledge which later became known as the Guild of the Witches.

-Her interactions with the other heroes were quite "normal" except for a certain knight who claimed to be "monitoring" her.
+Her interactions with the other heroes were quite normal except for a certain knight who claimed to be "monitoring" her.
 This fumbling warrior accused her of being a witch, and their conversations were nothing but flirting (just kiss already).
 [Spoiler: they actually did].

 She also became assistant to her not-so suspicious guildmate, Ceres Fauna, who owned a convenience store and hosted a dubious raffle contest.
-Days have passed, she then encountered the Fuzzy One who bought quite a few tickets and then eventually accused her of scam due to a simple misunderstanding.
+Days began to pass, before she encountered the Fuzzy One, who brought quite a few tickets and then eventually accused her of scam due to a simple misunderstanding.
 This accusation led to the Fuzzy One putting a bounty on her head.
-She sought protection from the scarlet knight, Lady Bloodflame who then promised to do so.
-Even then, she got killed by the Phoenix, and thus became a ghost, roaming around... seeking justice for her untimely death.
+Fearing for her life, Nerissa sought protection from the Scarlet Knight, the one who had claimed to be "monitoring" her, and who now eagerly promised to provide safety from the Fuzzy One.
+Unfortunately, death at the hands of the Phoenix soon still followed swiftly, and Nerissa now was forced to roam the world, a ghostly shade of her former self.

 While in her ghost form, she discovered some rather interesting secrets of the kingdom, which has put the motivation of the king to destroy the Stains into question.
 Was it actually to save the Kingdom?
-Or he had some other vain plans in mind?
-Nerissa confronted her friends regarding this, a few believed but Lady Bloodflame, refused and claimed to remain loyal to the king no matter what.
+Or did he have some other vain plans in mind?
+Confronting her friends with these revelations, Nerissa was able to win but a few converts to her cause, yet to her great suprise the Lady Bloodflame, her stalwart Scarlet Knight, refused these accusations and claimed to remain loyal to the King.

 ### Chapter 2